AmpersandJS/ampersand-form-view/README.md

 That form can be given an array of field views.

-These fields are also <a href="http://ampersandjs.com/learn/view-conventions">views</a> but just follow a few more conventions in order to be able to work with a our form view.
+These fields are also <a href="http://ampersandjs.com/learn/view-conventions">views</a> but just follow a few more conventions in order to be able to work with our form view.

 Those rules are as follows: